-- 21. What is the best place to start when preparing a CRII Proposal? - 22.
-How are proposals reviewed for compliance? - 23.
-What are some reasons why proposals might be determined to be non-compliant with the CRII Solicitation? - 24.
+- 20. What is the best place to start when preparing a CRII Proposal? - 21.
+How are proposals reviewed for compliance? - 22.
+What are some reasons why proposals might be determined to be non-compliant with the CRII Solicitation?
+Some reasons include the following: - 23.
 The solicitation says that the PI must not have received a prior award as a PI.
-What happens if after I submit the CRII proposal, another proposal is selected for award (e.g., a CAREER proposal)? - 25.
-I understand that if one receives a CAREER award he/she cannot simultaneously or subsequently receive a CRII award, but is the opposite true? - 26.
-Are there abstracts from previous years that can be examined to get ideas for typical CRII proposals? - 27.
+What happens if after I submit the CRII proposal, another proposal is selected for award (e.g., a CAREER proposal)? - 24.
+I understand that if one receives a CAREER award he/she cannot simultaneously or subsequently receive a CRII award, but is the opposite true? - 25.
+Are there abstracts from previous years that can be examined to get ideas for typical CRII proposals? - 26.
 The solicitation talks about mentoring graduate students.
-For faculty at two-year and community colleges as well as at undergraduate-only institutions, can funding be allocated to supporting undergraduates? - 28.
+For faculty at two-year and community colleges as well as at undergraduate -only institutions, can funding be allocated to supporting undergraduates? - 27.
 I have two possible projects.
-May I submit two CRII proposals? - 29.
-Could I put two different projects into one proposal? - 30.
-May I submit a CRII proposal and a regular research proposal on a similar topic to NSF at the same time? - 31.
-May I submit a CRII proposal and another proposal on a different topic to NSF in the same year? - 32.
-What documentation should I submit to show any collaborative efforts? - 33.
+May I submit two CRII proposals? - 28.
+Could I put two different projects into one proposal?

+- 29. May I submit a CRII proposal and a regular research proposal on a similar topic to NSF at the same time? - 30.
+May I submit a CRII proposal and another proposal on a different topic to NSF in the same year? - 31.
+What documentation should I submit to show any collaborative efforts? - 32.
 I am interested in adding an international dimension to my proposal.
-How would I find out what kinds of activities are eligible for support? - 34.
+How would I find out what kinds of activities are eligible for support? - 33.
 I have additional information posted on my website I would like the reviewers to see.
-May I refer readers to my web site within the Project Description? - 35.
+May I refer readers to my web site within the Project Description? - 34.
 I have a postdoctoral researcher budgeted on my proposal and I am required to submit a Postdoctoral Researcher Mentoring Plan.
-Where in the proposal is the mentoring plan submitted and what must be included in the plan? - 36.
-What should be included in the Data Management Plan and where should I place this section? - 37.
-If I held an NSF postdoctoral fellowship, do I need to include a "Results from Prior Support" section? - 38.
+Where in the proposal is the mentoring plan submitted and what must be included in the plan? - 35.
+What should be included in the Data Management Plan and where should I place this section? - 36.
+If I held an NSF postdoctoral fellowship, do I need to include a "Results from Prior Support" section? - 37.
 I would like to submit some additional tabular material that would exceed the 10-page limit on the length of the Project Description.
-Can I submit this information as an appendix?

-39. What should be in the department chair letter?
+Can I submit this information as an appendix? - 38.
+What should be in the department chair letter?